Coat of arms of Czechoslovakia: First (1918–1938), Second (1938–1939) and Post-War Czechoslovak Republic (1945–1960)

 The middle arms on the other hand, had one shield in the heart position, the arms of Bohemia.
 The main shield also held the arms of Slovakia, Carpathian Ruthenia, Moravia, and Silesia.

 The greater arms consisted of the same fields as in the middle arms completed with three more arms: the arms of the region of Těšín Silesia and the historical duchies of Opava and Ratibor.
-The greater arms also had two lions as supporters and national motto.
-In the region of Slovakia adequate motto changes to Slovak version: Pravda víťazí. in all other regions including Bohemia, Moravia-Silesia and Subcarpathian Rus' Czech version was used.
+The greater arms also had two lions as supporters and the national motto.
+In the region of Slovakia the motto was changed to the Slovak version: Pravda víťazí. in all other regions including Bohemia, Moravia-Silesia and Subcarpathian Rus' the Czech version was used.

 Occupied Czechoslovakia (1938–1945)

 Czechoslovak Socialist Republic (1960–1990)

 Czechoslovakia had a Communist regime from 1948, but this initially retained the smaller coat of arms of 1920 and did not adopt an emblem in the form of so-called "socialist heraldry" so popular in most other countries influenced by the Soviet Union.
 In 1960 however, the arms were redesigned in the form of a pavise, a form of shield seldom used in heraldry, originally intended to stand on the ground and protect foot soldiers rather than the usual knight's shield.
 This type of shield was associated with the Hussites in Czech history, whose rebellion was interpreted as proto-communist revolutionary movement by the state-sanctioned Marxist historiography.
 Above the Bohemian lion, the red star of Communism replaced the crown and the arms of Slovakia, still carried by the lion, was totally remade, removing the cross in favour of the fire of partisans and the trimount was replaced with a naturalistic silhouette of the Kriváň mountain.